Lancival/Snowjam-Team-2/README.md

-# Snowjam-Team-2
-ACM Studio at UCLA's Winter Snowjam Team 2 Game
+# Snowjam Team 2
+This is the repository for our as-of-yet unnamed game!
+You will be able to play the game at this [itch.io page]().